memo-567/MeshCore-FAQ/README.md

 There is also a modified script that adds additional error handling and parallel downloads:
 <https://discord.com/channels/826570251612323860/1330643963501351004/1338775811548905572>

-UK map tiles are available separately from Andy Kirby:
+UK map tiles are available separately from Andy Kirby on his discord server:
 <https://discord.com/channels/826570251612323860/1330643963501351004/1331346597367386224>

 #### Where do the map tiles go?
 Once you have the tiles downloaded, copy the `\tiles` folder to the root of your T-Deck's SD card.

 ### Q: How to unlock deeper map zoom and server management features on T-Deck?
-**A:** You can download, install, and use the T-Deck firmware for free, but it has some limitations that are removed if you purchase an unlock code for \$10 per T-Deck device.
+**A:** You can download, install, and use the T-Deck firmware for free, but it has some features (map zoom, server administration) that are enabled if you purchase an unlock code for \$10 per T-Deck device.
 Unlock page: <https://buymeacoffee.com/ripplebiz/e/249834>

 ---